Skip to content

 .mount('#app');

-Add the design tokens to your CSS
+Add the CSS imports

 In your application stylesheet: